-Graduate programs in the Teacher Education Unit are expected to improve the performance of candidates across areas of content knowledge, professional knowledge, application to teaching and, research.
+Graduate programs in the Teacher Licensure Programs are expected to improve the performance of candidates across areas of content knowledge, professional knowledge, application to teaching and, research.
 Transition points for checking candidate progress across these areas as they progress through the program commonly include:

-- Admission: Criteria for admission to the Graduate School and specific program area - Core Competencies: Core Competencies should be reflected in the SLOs/SLGs for the program. - Content Knowledge (of subject matter) - Pedagogical Knowledge & Pedagogical Content Knowledge - Scholarly tools - Professional Knowledge & Skill Application: - Approval of research proposal - Field experience & diversity requirement (e.g. ED 519)

-• Capstone Assessment: The capstone assessment (project, thesis, performance demonstration) illustrates the candidate's personal growth through their experience in the program, and that the candidate can contribute scholarly work to benefit the profession.
+- Admission: Criteria for admission to the Graduate School and specific program area - Program Competencies: Program Competencies should be reflected in the SLOs/SLGs for the program. - o Content Knowledge (of subject matter) - o Pedagogical Knowledge & Pedagogical Content Knowledge - o Scholarly tools - Professional Knowledge & Skill Application: - o Approval of research proposal - o Field experience & diversity requirement (e.g. ED 519) - Capstone Assessment: The capstone assessment (project, thesis, performance demonstration) illustrates the candidate's personal growth through their experience in the program, and that the candidate can contribute scholarly work to benefit the profession.